 How to Apply

-The UC Davis Washington Program has gone remote for the Spring and Summer 2021 quarters!
-This new opportunity is available to all UC Davis and allows students to intern at Washington DC organizations from anywhere in the world!
+The UC Davis Washington Program is scheduled to be in-person in Washington DC for the Fall 2021, Winter 2022, and Spring 2022 quarters!
+This new opportunity is available to all UC Davis students to intern with Washington DC organizations in the field of their choosing!

 Participation in the UC Davis Washington Program is contingent on acceptance into the program.
 In order to be considered, students must submit their application by the listed application deadlines.
 Consider the following application instructions as you begin your application process:

 - Review the Application Review Criteria and Program Eligibility page to find out if you are eligible to participate in the Washington Program.